couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 ## Updates to Plugin

-If you update the plugin such as adding a new API, don't forget to  remove the plugin and re-add it to the app
+If you update the plugin such as adding a new API, don't forget to  remove the plugin and follow instructions outlined above to add it to the app
 ```
 ionic cordova plugin rm cordova.plugin.couchbaselite
 ```